jfsorrell/markdownvsc/VSCSample/vscsample.md

 ![alt text](VSCode.png)

-# Quickstart Guide for Visual Studio Code Cloud Web Editor
+# Quick Start Guide for Visual Studio Code Cloud Web Editor
 ## Using VSC and Markdown for Streamlined Documentation

 If you'd like to skip to the part you need most, refer to the TOC below: